aerickt/lapwing-for-beginners/src/Chapter-15.md

 [`KWR` as "y" drill](practice/15-KWR-y.txt)

-## Words starting with `EU`

-If the first stroke of a word starts with the `EU` vowel, include the next consonant in the right hand, even if it means the next has to start with `KWR`.

-* illusion `EUL/KWRAOUGS`
-* immense `EUPL/KWREPBS`
-* inundate `EUPB/KWRUPB/TKAEUT`
-* irrigate `EUR/KWREU/TKPWAEUT`

-> This rule exists because there can potentially be conflicts since `EU` by itself is the word "I".
-However, a quick look at the words starting with `EU[FRPBLGTSDZ]/KWR` seems to suggest that this may not be an issue.
-Therefore, this rule may be removed in the near future.

 ## Prefix priority

 Sometimes a given steno outline can have both a word and a prefix that it can represent.
 For example, to write the simple word "by" the obvious steno outline is `PWAOEU`.
 However, there also exists the "bi-" prefix as in the words "bicycle" `PWAOEU/SAOEUBG/-L`, "bifurcate" `PWAOEU/TPUR/KAEUT`, and "bilateral" `PWAOEU/HRA/TER/KWRAL`.